Tiananmen Square: 1989 protests and massacre

 In 1989, Tiananmen Square was the site of the 1989 Tiananmen Square protests that culminated in violence and a crackdown by the People's Liberation Army.
 Following the crackdown, many of the student leaders escaped to the United States with the help of foreign intelligence agencies and other parties through Operation Yellowbird.

 The urban context of the square was altered in the 1990s with the construction of National Grand Theater in its vicinity and the expansion of the National Museum.

 Configuration

 1967 satellite image of Tiananmen Square with the Tian'anmen gate to the north.
 Further work on the square was carried out in the 1970s to extend the open plaza by demolishing the buildings immediately to the south of the square.

 Used as a venue for mass gatherings since its creation, its flatness is contrasted by both the 38-meter (125 ft)-high "Monument to the People's Heroes" and the "Mausoleum of Mao Zedong".
 The square lies between two ancient, massive gates: the Tiananmen to the north and the Zhengyangmen, known as Qianmen, to the south.
 Along the west side of the square is the Great Hall of the People.
 Along the east side is the National Museum of China dedicated to Chinese history predating 1919.

-Erected in 1989, Liberty, a statue representing the western icon previously held her torch over the square.